 Each host medical or dental school must have in place a RTP available to ACFs, which covers at least the following areas:

 - research governance and the regulatory framework for research

 - diversity and equal opportunities in research, and cultural competence

 Access to relevant modules in fields such as sociology, ergonomics, engineering etc. to develop multi- and inter-disciplinary thinking is encouraged, as is regional collaboration across medical and dental schools.

 Each ACF RTP (which may include research elements as well as taught elements) must be credit bearing and capable of leading to a Masters-level qualification (e.g. MRes or MEd) or of gaining exemption from corresponding elements of a Masters-level qualification, especially where such a qualification is a precondition to pursuing research leading to the award of a PhD.
 Although gaining a Masters-level qualification is not a compulsory part of the ACF RTP, NIHR does encourage this where possible and feasible.

 Training elements made available to ACFs should also be open to other mainstream clinical trainees on related NIHR academic training programmes who wish to explore these subject areas.
 This would include nurses, midwives, allied health professionals, and healthcare scientists.

 The recruitment process for ACF and CL posts is managed by HEE local offices, university medical and/or dental schools, and their partners to select the best clinical academic trainees.
-Monitoring information about recruitment is sent to NIHR TCC.
+Monitoring information about recruitment is sent to NIHR Academy.

 The timing of recruitment rounds and the processes for recruitment are different for ACF and CL posts.
 There are also differences between medical and dental recruitment, both in terms of the timetables and the processes.